NihatBabayev/recommender/README.md

 # Song Recommender

-This repository contains a music recommendation system using different approaches and data retrieval from Spotify's API
+This repository contains a music recommendation system for student led project using content-based filtering and data retrieval from Spotify's API.

 ## Getting Started